 M.A. in Mathematics Teaching

 Our mathematics teaching master’s degree is open to presently employed secondary and community college mathematics teachers.
 You’ll attend courses online during the academic year, interacting face-to-face and in real time with faculty and classmates via our synchronous online platform.
-Summer classes include a four-week online course and two four-week on-campus courses at UNC.
 The program includes 18 credit hours of advanced mathematics, nine credit hours of pedagogy, and a three-hour master’s project.
 Focus your master’s project either on action-based research (by studying some aspect of how you teach mathematics ) or advanced mathematics (solving a challenging problem and applying the lessons learned into your current class).

 Take the next step!
 Explore courses, contact information and admission requirements.

 U.S. leaders in education, economics and public policy agree on the need to improve Americans’ mathematics skills.
 Achieving this objective requires superior teaching at all levels, and UNC's Mathematics Teaching master’s degree equips you with expertise that has tremendous value in your current workplace and the employment market.

 Consider UNC's M.A. in Mathematics Teaching if you are:

 - Currently employed as a K-12 teacher